 A therapist can provide an outsider’s perspective to a stressful situation.
 Chances are, this perspective will have “big picture” thinking rather than a limited focus to help you evaluate your situation in different ways.

-Talk therapy is dialogue.
-It’s about having a conversation with a therapist who provides a supportive environment where you can have honest communication and talk openly.
-Your therapist is there to be objective and neutral.
-Your therapist will not judge you.
-You and your therapist will work together to identify the thoughts and behaviors that are preventing you from feeling your best.
-You’lll work together to change those thoughts and behavior patterns so you can gain perspective and be able to cope with difficult situations now, and in the future.
+Talk therapy is about having a conversation with a therapist who provides a supportive environment where you can have honest communication and talk openly.
+Your therapist is there to be objective and neutral and won’t judge you.
+You’ll work together to identify the thoughts and behaviors that are preventing you from feeling your best.
+Then, you’ll work to change those thoughts and behavior patterns so you can gain perspective and be able to cope with difficult situations now, and in the future.